 SAP Extends Its Innovation Commitment for SAP S/4HANA®, Whilst Providing Clarity and Choice on SAP® Business Suite 7

 Good news and reassurance came from SAP’s Christian Klein yesterday, confirming and clarifying several key commitments.
-Firstly, SAP has confirmed their commitment to support SAP S/4HANA until December 2040 which brings reassurance for customers considering and/or building the business case for SAP S/4HANA now or over the next 2 years.
+Firstly, SAP has confirmed their commitment to support SAP S/4HANA until December 2040.
+Which brings reassurance for customers considering and/or building the business case for SAP S/4HANA now or over the next 2 years.

 Guidance around SAP Business Suite 7 support can be found here.
 This is helpful for those seeking to understand how different SAP releases relate to the core SAP products and NetWeaver.

 With varying support for SAP Business Suite 7 now an option, the move to SAP S/4HANA shouldn’t be struck off the agenda.
 The move is no small undertaking for any business, and experience of proven, real-life engagements are in demand.
-At Centiq we have worked with a number of customers to deliver the S/4HANA and B/4HANA migrations, achieving business benefit through using core business processes and encouraging the adoption of an updated Operating Model.
+At Centiq we have worked with several customers to deliver the S/4HANA and B/4HANA migrations, achieving business benefit through using core business processes and encouraging the adoption of an updated Operating Model.

 You can read more about the benefits delivered for Thames Water here.